laminlabs/lamin-blog/docs/lakehouse-benchmarks.md

 ## The lakehouse landscape

-The lakehouse architecture promises the flexibility of a data lake with the structure of a data warehouse enabling to work with multi-modal datasets with dedicated queries.
+The lakehouse architecture promises the flexibility of a data lake with the structure of a data warehouse so that you can run dedicated queries against multi-modal datasets.
 Today's most popular lakehouse table format is Apache Iceberg[^iceberg], which provides transactions for manipulations of tabular datasets that are stored in of `.parquet` object storage systems like AWS S3.

 ### Iceberg and manifest-based snapshots